 Sunderland still has one of the best bus services available and always has had.
 However, The Tyne and Wear Metro Rapid Transit System arrived in Sunderland in 2002.
 Of course, together with an efficient bus network, all areas of Sunderland are easily accessible.
 Indeed, the arrival of the Sunderland Metro has transformed the lives of many people on Wearside.

-To begin with, Nexus runs the system, their job is to plan and promote public transport in this area.
+To begin with, Nexus runs the system and their job is to plan and promote public transport in this area.
 However, the land and tracks belong to Railtrack.
 Moreover, the Sunderland Metro route shares the railway lines with heavy rail traffic.
 Although not unique, it is the first time in the modern era this has happened.

 Sunderland Metro Track